homarr-labs/gridstack.js/doc/README.md

 - `handle` - draggable handle selector (default: `'.grid-stack-item-content'`)
 - `handleClass` - draggable handle class (e.g. `'grid-stack-item-content'`).
 If set `handle` is ignored (default: `null`)
 - `itemClass` - widget class (default: `'grid-stack-item'`)
+- `lazyLoad?`: boolean - true when widgets are only created when they scroll into view (visible). also overridable per widget in `GridStackWidget`
 - `margin` - gap size around grid item and content (default: `10`).
 Can be:
   - an integer (px)
   - a string (ex: '2em', '20px', '2rem')